Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 • BathSelect for spa suites and branded residences emphasizing wellness experiences.

-Example spec bundle (illustrative): Tiered fixture packages: public core touchless 0.5 gpm lavs, premium floors with designer mixers, and residential-hotel levels with thermostatic rain/handshower sets.
+Example spec bundle (illustrative): There are different levels of fixtures, such as public core touchless 0.5 gpm lavs, premium floors with designer mixers, and residential-hotel levels with thermostatic rain/handshower sets.

 UNStudio — Mobility, infrastructure, and future-facing interiors